-This low carb chocolate fudge is perfect for satisfying a craving for a sweet snack!
+This delicious low carb chocolate fudge is perfect for satisfying a sweet craving!
+Keto, sugar free, and gluten free recipe.

 Sometimes it's good to have something rich, sweet and chocolatey.
 It can be just what you need as a little pick-me-up, or a sweet treat to end a meal.
 In all my time low carbing I've never lost my sweet tooth and never stopped craving chocolate.
 That would be why I wrote a book about low carb chocolate recipes, I guess!

 This chocolate fudge is really rich and quite intense – a little goes a long way which is obviously a good thing!

 To make the fudge, add unsweetened almond milk, heavy cream, low carb sweetener and coconut oil to a saucepan.
 For the sweetener you could use Lakanto or granular Swerve.
 Place the saucepan over a low heat and stir occasionally until everything has melted together.
 Break up some unsweetened chocolate into squares, then add them to the saucepan.

 Keep the heat low, and stir every now and then.
 Once the chocolate has started to melt, turn off the heat.
 Keep stirring until everything has mixed together.
 Pour into a square 8×8″ baking dish lined with baking parchment.
 If any oil has pooled on the surface then blot this away with a piece of kitchen paper.
 Let cool, then transfer to the fridge.